Pretty

 Powerful

-pls providers more features than the competition.
-It uses a cascading
+pls provides more features than the competition.
+It uses a cascading config system with

 Performant